Shehraan2008/The-Adventures-of-Octoking/README.md

 - Defense: Negates attack with 50% chance of success or negates 5% of the attack
 - Heal: replenishes a cetain amount of health.
 - Special Attack: a special attack with special abilties applicable once your mana reaches a certain level.

+## In Game Companions
+Octogoram stars with 2 basic characters the Octokat and Octopus, while other characters are collectibles you can collect after battles with in game gatcha system.

+To learn about more companions viist this [website]().